Different Types of Therapists and How to Become Them

 Career Outlook for Therapists

-College Majors to be A Therapist
+College Majors to Be a Therapist

 Fortunately, a variety of potential bachelor-level degrees can help someone along their path to becoming a therapist.
 Aspiring therapists should also keep in mind that a graduate degree is necessary for most therapy careers.
 As such, a college major is only the start of learning how to become a therapist.
 Relevant graduate programs are also necessary.